 This is the kind of monitoring that you need for the day to day, which ensures your business website keeps running optimally, and that there is no downtime to impact your customer experience.

-Synthetic transaction monitoring is especially important for ecommerce and other high traffic sites as it allows webmasters to test new applications prior to launch.
+Synthetic transaction monitoring is especially important for e-commerce and other business service management (BSM) high traffic sites as it allows webmasters to test new applications prior to launch.
 Synthetic transactions are scripted in advance and then uploaded to the cloud as a transaction tests.

 There are different scenarios where your business would need transaction monitoring in order to stay competitive today.